pinkfloyed/CartFusion-Online-Shopping-Platform/README.md

 ## 📜 License

-- This project is licensed under the MIT License.
+- This project is licensed under the  Apache-2.0 license.
 ---

 ## 👩‍💻 Author